ProvisionGenie/ProvisionGenie/Docs/DeploymentGuide.md

 - (1) Select **Create**
 - (2) Select a subscription
-- (3) Enter the name of the Resource Group you wish to create, like `PG-Demo`
+- (3) Enter the name of the Resource Group you wish to create, like `ProvisionGenie`
 - (4) Select the region
 - (5) Select **Review & create**